A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks

 \subsubsection{Experimental Setup}

-The Block Maze game has a discrete action space which limits the RL configurations it can be applied to.
+The Block Maze game has a discrete action space that limits the DRL configurations to which it can be applied.
 Therefore, we consider the following algorithms: DQN-SB, PPO-SB, A2C-SB, DQN-KR, DQN-TF, PPO-TF, and A2C-TF during our experiments.

-We employ the same parameters used in \cite{zheng2019wuji} for training, in our experiments.
-Mean square error (MSE) is adopted as the loss function in DRL training, which is minimized by using the Adam \cite{kingma2014adam} optimizer.
-The DNN model is three fully-connected linear layers with 256, 128, 128 units as the hidden layers, connected to the output layer.
-The output layer consists of 4 neurons, one per each action.
-The activation function ReLU \cite{nair2010rectified} is adopted between the two hidden layers.
-The epoch for DRL training is set to 20 and the learning rate is set to $0.25 \times 10^3$ in the Adam optimizer.
-We collected the results of each DRL algorithm for a total of 4 millions steps.
+DRL algorithms from the studied DRL frameworks have their own hyperparameters settings.
+We employ the same values of the optimizer (the Adam optimizer \cite{kingma2014adam}), the DNN model (three fully-connected linear layers with 256, 128, 128 units as the hidden layers, connected to the output layer), the discount factor ($0.99$) and the learning rate ($0.25 \times 10^3$) as the baseline work \cite{zheng2019wuji}, they are the ones we could exactly match with the different studied DRL algorithms.
+DQN-SB, DQN-TF, DQN-KR, PPO-TF, PPO-SB, A2C-SB, A2C-TF have respectively 19, 21, 7, 25, 19, 18, and 23 more hyperparameters whose values are provided in the replication package \cite{replication-package}.

+We collected the results of each DRL algorithm for a total of 4 million steps and 10,000 steps.
 To counter the randomness effect during testing, we repeat each run 10 times to average the results.
-The experiments are ran on an ASUS desktop machine running Windows 10 on a 3.6 GHz Intel core i7 CPU with 16GB main memory, for approximately 100 days.
-Authors in \cite{zheng2019wuji} studied the detection of bugs by implementing a DRL approach.
+The experiments are run for approximately 30 days on the Niagara cluster servers provided by Digital Research Alliance of Canada (the Alliance)\footnote{\url{https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart}}.
+Each server has 40 cores at 2.4GHz with 202GB of main memory.
+Moreover, the testing experiments for 4 million steps are run on an ASUS desktop machine running Windows 10 on a 3.6 GHz Intel core i7 CPU with 16GB main memory.
+After each episode, the agent is reset before the next one.
+Zheng et al. \cite{zheng2019wuji} studied the detection of bugs by implementing a DRL approach.
 The game is tested by considering the winning score.
-We consider their work as a baseline and compare other RL approaches with their results.
+We consider their work as a baseline and compare other DRL approaches with their results.